 German Chamomile: An Herbal Tension Relief - Experts suggest using whole, dried chamomile flowers for the best results.
 Studies show that this herb is most effective when used for gastrointestinal conditions and stomach pains.
 As a natural sedative, chamomile is generally safe for consumption.
 Anyone who is allergic to ragweed may need to avoid it.

-Valerian: Tranquilizer and Sleep Aid Benefits - History runs deep for the usage of valerian as an herb to help with sleeping disorders.
+Valerian: Tranquilizer and Sleep Aid Benefits - History runs deep for the usage of valerian as a herb to help with sleeping disorders.
 The native plant for valerian is found in Asia and Europe where it has been used since ancient Greece.
-This herb is also known to treat other conditions such as depression, headaches, trembling and an irregular heartbeat.
+This herb is also known to treat other conditions such as depression, headaches, trembling, and an irregular heartbeat.

 To avoid dependency on this herb, recommendations are to take valerian for less than a month.
 Consumption should not exceed the recommended dosage that can come in a capsule or tablet form.

 Benefits of Nourishing Herbs - Just as the name implies, nourishing herbs have tremendous benefits for the human body.
 Commonly known as the safest herbs in nature, nourishing herbs are typically leafy and very nutritious.
-Just like leafy green vegetables, an herb in this category provides nutritional benefits through human consumption.
+Just like leafy green vegetables, herbs in this category provide nutritional benefits through human consumption.

-Milk Thistle: The Mediterranean Healer - Also known as silymarin, milk thistle is a flowery herb found in the Mediterranean and used for thousands of years.
-Milk thistle leaves can be sautéed or steamed and is commonly known to treat ailments such as liver problems.
+Milk Thistle: The Mediterranean Healer - Also known as silymarin, milk thistle is a flowery herb found in the Mediterranean and has been used for thousands of years.
+Milk thistle leaves can be sautéed or steamed and is commonly believed to treat ailments such as liver problems.